Escrows are optics: Using agents as intermediaries

 Similarly, axiom \ref{a_2} follows from the co/associativity of the co/action and co/multiplication applied to the following equality of wire diagrams, where on the left we have $k\rtimes (h\rtimes o)$ (slightly simplifying its structure to avoid cognitive overload), and on the right $(k\otimes h)\rtimes o$:

 This concludes the proof. \end{proof} Unfortunately, one can readily notice that \cref{escaction}, albeit interesting, does not provide the notion of composition we are looking for.
 Roughly speaking, the most evident problem here is that our action does not even have the right type signature: $B$ is present on both sides in the inside of the resulting comb so that we do not even have a place to plug in our witnesses now, that have signature $C \to B$ and $B \to A$!
-To define a meaningful composition representing $B$ acting as an intermediary, we then need to resort to the underlying structure of Tambara modules that we described in \cref{tambara}.

-The blanket assumption overall the following construction is that the object $B\in\clM$ is simultaneously a module for the monoid $C$ and a comodule for the comonoid $A$.
-Under this assumption, we can model the situation where $B$ acts as an intermediary in a transaction between $A$ and $C$. \begin{definition}[Vermittler optics] (From German, \emph{Vermittler} = intermediary.)
-Given $A,C$ a comonoid and a monoid in $\clM$, and $B$ an object which is at the same time a $C$-module and an $A$-comodule, a \emph{Vermittler optic} over $B$ is an element of the hom-set $\Opt(\cop CA, \cop{A\otimes B}{C\otimes B})$. \end{definition} We denote $\clV(B;A,C)$ the set of Vermittler optics over $B$. \begin{proposition}[$\lr CA$ `acts' on Vermittler optics] Given an escrow $h$ in $\lr CA$,
+To define a meaningful composition representing $B$ acting as an intermediary, we then need to resort to the underlying structure of Tambara modules that we described in \cref{tambara}. \begin{assumption} The blanket assumption all along the following construction remains that the object $B\in\clM$ is simultaneously a module for the monoid $C$ and a comodule for the comonoid $A$.
+Under this assumption, we can model the situation where $B$ acts as an intermediary in a transaction between $A$ and $C$. \end{assumption} \begin{definition}[Vermittler optics] (From German, \emph{Vermittler} = intermediary) Given $A,C$ a comonoid and a monoid in $\clM$, and $B$ an object which is at the same time a $C$-module and an $A$-comodule, a \emph{Vermittler optic} over $B$ is an element of the hom-set $\Opt(\cop CA, \cop{A\otimes B}{C\otimes B})$. \end{definition} We denote $\clV(B;A,C)$ the set of Vermittler optics over $B$, making the dependence on the comonoid $A$ and the monoid $C$ explicit. \begin{definition}[$\lr CA$ `acts' on Vermittler optics] Given an escrow $h$ in $\lr CA$,

 and an optic $f : \cop CA \to \cop B B $, we define a \emph{Vermittler map}